A side portrait of Cecil the lion, who was killed on July 1st 2015.

 Ten years on, new research from South Africa reveals that this momentum has only strengthened.

-More than 85% of South Africans support a lion protection fee
+More than 85% of community members living near Kruger National Park South Africa support a lion protection fee

-A new study published in Biological Conservation shows that over 85% of local people in South Africa support the introduction of a lion protection fee, also known as a 'lion levy'.
+A new study shows that over 85% of community members living near Kruger National Park South Africa support the introduction of a lion protection fee, also known as a 'lion levy'.

-This small conservation fee would be added to wildlife tourism activities to help fund lion protection, rather than the exploitation of lions through trophy hunting and captive breeding.
+This small fee would help fund lion protection, rather than the exploitation of lions through trophy hunting.

 The strong backing from local communities follows on from our 2023 research, which found that more than 80% of international tourists would also support a lion protection fee during their travels.